mathspp/mathspp/pages/02.blog/04.pydonts/deep-unpacking/item.en.md

     return 0.2126*colour_info[1][0] + 0.7152*colour_info[1][1] + 0.0722*colour_info[1][2]
 ```

+(This formula we are using,
+$$
+0.2126R + 0.7152G + 0.0722B ~ ,
+$$,
-(This formula we are using, $0.2126R + 0.7152G + 0.0722B$ is usually the first step of a
+is usually the first step of a
-slightly, more involved, formula, but it will be good enough for our purposes.)
+slightly more involved formula, but it will be good enough for our purposes.)

 Now you can use your function: